Azure-Samples/ms-identity-dotnetcore-ca-auth-context-app/README.md

 ## About the code

-### Code for the Web API (ToDoListService)
+### Code for the Web app (TodoListClient)

-1. In `Startup.cs`, below lines of code enables Microsoft identity platform endpoint to protect the Web API.
+1. In `Startup.cs`, the following lines of code enables Microsoft identity platform endpoint to sign-in users.

     ```csharp
-    services.AddMicrosoftIdentityWebApiAuthentication(Configuration);
+    services.AddAuthentication(OpenIdConnectDefaults.AuthenticationScheme)
+            .AddMicrosoftIdentityWebApp(Configuration, "AzureAd", subscribeToOpenIdConnectMiddlewareDiagnosticsEvents: true)
     ```

-    Below lines of code enables Microsoft identity platform endpoint to authenticate the users.
+    Additionally, the following lines of code this app to call Ms Graph.

     ```csharp
-    services.AddAuthentication(OpenIdConnectDefaults.AuthenticationScheme)
-             .AddMicrosoftIdentityWebApp(Configuration, "AzureAd", subscribeToOpenIdConnectMiddlewareDiagnosticsEvents: true)

                  .EnableTokenAcquisitionToCallDownstreamApi()
                      .AddMicrosoftGraph(Configuration.GetSection("GraphBeta"))
                  .AddInMemoryTokenCaches();
     ```

 1. In `AdminController.cs`, the method **GetAuthenticationContextValues** returns a default set of AuthN context values for the app to work with, either from Graph or a default hard coded set.

     ```csharp
     private async Task<Dictionary<string, string>> GetAuthenticationContextValues()